awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

 This tutorial assumes that you have the following already in place:
 + Two separate AWS accounts that you can use, one to represent the Development account, and one to represent the Production account\.
-+ Users and groups in the Development account created and configured as follows:
++ Users and user groups in the Development account created and configured as follows:
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html)
-+ You do not need to have any users or groups created in the Production account\.
++ You do not need to have any users or user groups created in the Production account\.
 + An Amazon S3 bucket created in the Production account\.
 We call it `ProductionApp` in this tutorial, but because S3 bucket names must be globally unique, you must use a bucket with a different name\.

 ## Step 1: Create a role<a name="tutorial_cross-account-with-roles-1"></a>